cliffpyles/tdd-talk/outline.md

 ## What is TDD?

 A process for writing code using tests to define and confirm the software’s behavior.
-It is known for a process called "Red, Green, Refactor".
+It is known for a concept called "Red, Green, Refactor".
+The concept describes how the developer's workflow should occur.

 ### Red, Green, Refactor